gridlocdev/lua-beginners-guide/README.md

 Functions can have two parts, an _input_ and an _output_.
 Depending on what type of logic you have, you may have either none of these, both of these, or just one of the two.

 - **input** - A set of one or more values that help determine what the function should do or output (also known as "arguments" or "parameters")
-- **output** - The resulting value of the action taken by the function.
+- **output** - The resulting value(s) of the action taken by the function.

-To output something from a function, you would use the `return` keyword, followed by the value you would like to return.
-When a value is returned, it is passed back to whichever line of code called the function.
+To output something from a function, you would use the `return` keyword, followed by the one or more values you would like to return.
+After it gets returned, it is passed back to whichever line of code called the function.

-### Input + Output
+### Both Input + Output

 ```lua
 function sum(number1, number2)